finos/common-domain-model/documentation/source/contribution.rst

 - Review the `CDM Design Principles <#design-principles>`_ and `CDM Governance <#governance>`_
 - Review the `Rosetta Starter Guide <https://docs.rosetta-technology.io/rosetta/rosetta-products/0-welcome-to-rosetta>`_

-In addition, for large model changes or changes to core data types, it is recommended that the Contributor reviews the `agile development approach <#agile-development-approach>`_ and follows these steps:
+In addition, for large model changes or changes to core data types, it is recommended that the Contributor reviews the :ref:`agile-development-approach` and follows these steps:

 - **Define use case**.
 Identify and document one or more use cases with details (e.g. a sample trade).
 - **Draft conceptual design** (high level).
 Draft a conceptual view showing the set of data types, their definitions (and/or sample attributes but not the whole set of attributes), their relationships to each other, and, if applicable, a workflow.